calculix/cae/README.md

 Parsers:
 - Peparse mesh/model after tree.actionDeleteImplementation.
 - Parsers for loads and boundary conditions.
+- Have a look at [INP parser](https://github.com/crmccreary/AbqParse): My parser does not support keyword line continuation.

 Importer:
 - treeView: import certain keyword with descendants (tree branch) from INP-file.